Call Center Management

 8. Use call monitoring tools

 The importance of monitoring calls can’t be overemphasized.
-When you monitor calls, you’re able to see any cracks in the way agents handle calls.
+When you monitor calls, you’re able to see any cracks in agent performance.
 Your findings will boost your performance management initiatives—you’ll be able to provide quality feedback, empower your agents, and streamline your call center processes.

 9. Use customer feedback to reduce churn rates